Sylvia D. Lucas is a freelance writer and a believer in the following of bliss, as long as it’s not at the expense of others.

 Writing as a way to generate or facilitate greater understanding, which is what I’ve always been most active in.

-At my website, I write primarily about the things that might interest people who don't want children, relationships between men and women, sexism, and – now and then – social and political issues, such as the personhood bills and the transvaginal ultrasound debacle.
+At my website, I write primarily about the things that might interest people who don’t want children, relationships between men and women, sexism, and – now and than – social and political issues, such as the personhood bills and the transvaginal ultrasound debacle.

 Which part/s of your life is different now than when in your 20′s (could be physical, mental, spiritual, emotional professional)